 Jack Harshman started the fourth game of the season for the Sox in 1955, beating the Indians with a 3-1 complete game.
 He won again on April 23, the beneficiary of a 29-6 Sox mauling of the Kansas City A’s.
 Two relief appearances in mid-May were followed by another 3-1 complete game against Cleveland on May 26.
 Over the next two months, Jack had a 3-3 record, alternating complete-game victories with less-effective starts.
 On July 31, Jack beat Washington in eleven innings, yielding only two hits.
 The win put Chicago atop the AL, a game ahead of both the Yankees and Indians.

 On August 6, Harshman started and lost an 8-1 game to Baltimore, loading the bases with walks in the third inning, then giving up a grand slam to Dave Philley.
 For the next three weeks Marty Marion used Harshman only in relief.
 Finally, he got a start and threw a complete-game victory over Washington, 11-1, stranding 11 base runners.
-Jack started and won three more games over the rest of the 1955 season, and ended 11-7 with a 3.36 ERA in 179 innings.
+Jack started four more games and won three of them over the rest of the 1955 season, and ended 11-7 with a 3.36 ERA in 179 innings.
 The White Sox had been in the thick of the pennant race throughout the year, but finished five games behind the first-place Yankees.